 The severity of the condition has a bearing on how long a personal injury lawsuit takes in Maryland.

 Requesting Medical Bills and Records

 Hospitals and other health providers can be notoriously slow in releasing medical records for a lawsuit.
-When you hire a personal injury lawyer, we will get you to sign a medical release form giving us permission to request your medical records.
+When you hire a lawyer like our Anne Arundel County personal injury lawyer, we will get you to sign a medical release form giving us permission to request your medical records.
 Although medical providers have established protocols to grant permission, it may take multiple requests and weeks and even months for us to get the records.
 This has a knock-on effect on the time a personal injury lawsuit takes in Maryland.

 Delaying Tactics by the Insurance Company

 The insurance industry uses a host of tactics to delay or deny a claim, according to the American Association for Justice.

 In some cases, the insurance adjuster may think delaying your case is in the company’s interest.
 If the three-year Statute of Limitations is fast approaching and a claimant has not filed a lawsuit, the insurance company may stall in the hope the accident victim’s claim runs out of time.